adeel-ahmad-awan/CourseRAG/readme.md

 # **Flask RAG Application**

+## **Introduction**

+This RAG application is designed to make it easier to explore the **NBIS Training Catalogue** (https://nbis.se/training).
+It automatically parses all available courses from the NBIS website, indexes their details (title, description, outcomes, etc.), and allows users to ask **natural language questions** about the training opportunities.

+For example, users can ask:
+- *“Which courses cover bioinformatics for beginners?”*
+- *“Are there any workshops on data analysis in October?”*
+- *“What courses focus on single-cell genomics?”*

+Instead of manually browsing the course catalogue, the system retrieves the most relevant information and generates **context-aware answers** using a local LLM.

+## **Tech Stack**

 This project is a **Retrieval-Augmented Generation (RAG)** application built with **Flask**, **LangChain**, and **Ollama**.
 It extracts course data from web pages, indexes it into a vector database, and allows users to query relevant training courses with natural language questions.

 The pipeline works as follows: